Broadcom/terraform-provider-luminate/README.md

         the allowed CIDR for this policy.

     -   **managed_device** - (Optional) Indicate whatever to restrict
-        access to managed devices only
+        policy to managed devices only

-        -   **opswat** - (Optional) Indicate whatever to restrict access to Opswat MetaAccess
+        -   **opswat** - (Optional) Indicate whatever to restrict policy to Opswat MetaAccess

         -   **symantec_cloudsoc** - (Optional) Indicate whatever to
-            restrict access to symantec cloudsoc
+            restrict policy to symantec cloudsoc

         -   **symantec_web_security_service** - (Optional) Indicate
-            whatever to restrict access to symantec web security service
+            whatever to restrict policy to symantec web security service

     -   **unmanaged_device** - (Optional) Indicate whatever to
-        restrict access to unmanaged devices only
+        restrict policy to unmanaged devices only

 #### Attribute Reference